 Assistant CMO, Family Medicine Obstetrics Faculty

-I grew up in New Jersey but moved to Huntsville, Alabama with my family during high school and attended UAB for undergrad then stayed at UAB for med school and was on the Tuscaloosa campus for clinicals.
-Subsequently I went way up to the cold of Massachusetts to UMass FMR and trained at their rural continuity clinic.
-I knew we wanted to come back to the South and that I wanted to do OB - which generally requires a fellowship in Alabama, so I went back to Tuscaloosa to complete an OB fellowship.
+I grew up in NJ but moved to Huntsville, AL with my family during high school and attended UAB for undergrad then stayed at UAB for med school and was on the Tuscaloosa campus for clinicals.
+Subsequently I went to the rural training site of UMass FMR, then went back to Tuscaloosa to complete an OB fellowship.
 This is where I re-connected with Dr. John Waits and Dr. Lacy Smith.

-I enjoy practicing obstetrics as well as providing opioid dependence treatment through buprenorphine, as well as managing Hepatitis C patients and getting them cured.
+I enjoy practicing obstetrics, providing opioid dependence treatment through buprenorphine, and managing Hepatitis C patients.
 When I’m not working I love to travel - and try to do this internationally as much as possible.
 I also enjoy reading.
 Music is a large part of my life and am currently in the choir at my church as well as in a group called Iron City Singers in Birmingham.
 I like to crochet and am learning to quilt!

 I love working for CMC.
 It is a family of physicians who are like-minded, with a mission to take care of the less fortunate, and to do this will excellence.
 I enjoy working with a smaller organization and having camaraderie with my fellow physicians.
 I also enjoy having access to residents and students that i get to teach and enjoy the challenge of keeping up with the latest in academics.
 I go to work everyday feeling like I will definitely impact someone who otherwise likely wouldn't have medical care.